jamesshore/ergotest/docs/reporting_api.md

 If you want to have more fine-grained control over your test output, use the [TestRenderer](#testrenderer) class.
 It allows you to pick and choose what you'd like to report.

 For example, the default [testSuiteResult.render()](automation_api.md#testsuiteresultrender) method displays skipped tests, timeouts, failures a summary of test counts, and more.
-If you only wanted to display failed tests and nothing else, you could do this:
+If you only want to display failed tests and nothing else, you could do this:

 ```javascript
 // Run the tests